Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Brady threw a touchdown pass in each of those matchups against the Jets, with multiple TD passes in seven games.
+- Brady recorded one touchdown pass in each of those matchups against the Jets, while throwing multiple TDs in seven matchups.

 - Note: Brady's stats vs. Jets date back to 2016.